jrobind/thefrontendcoach.com/src/posts/how-to-read-code.md

 Tests are also useful if you’re not sure how to actually invoke/trigger the code you’re investigating.
 In our example, the relevant test files are conveniently located at the [root of the project](https://github.com/github/details-dialog-element/tree/main/test) within a `test` directory.
 If you feel as though playing around with the tests will further benefit your understanding then I’d encourage you to clone the repo and run them.

 As these tests are written using [Karma](https://karma-runner.github.io/latest/index.html) you’ll have to do a little bit of extra work to get these running.
-If you’re unfamiliar with JavaScript testing and the syntax in the test files, this is a perfect opportunity for you to run through our step-by-step process again 😊
+If you’re unfamiliar with JavaScript testing and the syntax in the test files, this is a perfect opportunity for you to run through the code reading process again 😊

 ## Final thoughts

 This code reading process might seem tedious and time-consuming but ultimately it’s an extremely effective way to familiarise yourself with foreign code and to truly understand the code you’re working with.
 In a real development job, most of your time will be spent reading code and if you’re reading code then there is a high chance the code you’re reading won’t be written by you.
 This process is there to help you get used to working with other people's code.
 Being able to effectively read code is a skill in itself and it’s such a key, crucial skill that is often overlooked, especially by junior developers and those self-teaching.

-The process might be tough and a little monotonous but this is what you’ll actually be doing day in day out in a real job so I’d recommend you get used to it now so you’re not overwhelmed once you start.
-Think of this as **short term pain for long term gain** - in the end, improving this skill requires some deliberate effort.
-In additon to this, you will also no longer be dependent on documentation.
+The process might be tough and a little monotonous but think of this as **short term pain for long term gain**.
+In the end, improving this skill requires some deliberate effort.
+Once you have refined this skill, you will no longer be dependent on documentation.
 Even with extensive documentation, the source code is the ultimate source of truth anyway.

 Having an effective well-defined code reading process will also make you a better developer in the long run because **it’s one of the best ways to learn**.
 Sometimes the most important skills are the ones that are a little boring, tedious, and less fancy.
 Don’t get too distracted by the latest frameworks, libraries, and buzzwords otherwise you’ll end up abandoning the skills that really matter.